TurboWarp/mist/README.md

  - Encode or decode strings/lists/etc. as numbers.
 We just provide the means to talk to talk to cloud variables.
 You have to provide encoding and decoding on your own.
  - Authentication, for example to connect to clouddata.scratch.mit.edu.
  - Interacting with any other API.
 It's just cloud variables.
+ - A lot of customization options.
+We're trying to keep it simple.
+Mist is small enough and has few enough dependencies that forking it to meet your needs shouldn't be that hard.
  - Rate limiting.
 Be reasonable, okay?

 You are expected to read https://docs.turbowarp.org/cloud-variables#advanced before using Mist.